The Government of Canada is taking the first steps in preparing for the procurement process to build a new train service in the Toronto to Quebec City Corridor

 Minister of Transport

-Minister for Women and Gender Equality and Member of Parliament for Peterborough—Kawartha
+The Parliamentary Secretary to the Minister of Families, Children and Social Development (Housing) and Member of Parliament for Spadina–Fort York

 "The Canada Infrastructure Bank is very pleased to continue our work related to the planning and procurement of enhanced passenger rail transportation in the Quebec City to Toronto corridor.
 We look forward to gaining further insight through market engagements with industry experts, rail-sector stakeholders and investors, as we collaborate with the Government of Canada on potential delivery models.
 We will bring our expertise in leveraging public, private and institutional investment to support the next steps to modernize intercity passenger rail."